 More Easy and Fun Holiday Ideas

 Looking for other fun, easy activities and recipes for the holidays?
 In addition to these cute Nutter Butter reindeer, Santa and snowman cookies, check out a super simple way to make a gingerbread house out of graham crackers.
+A fan of peanut butter?
+Try making easy peanut butter fudge.
 In keeping with the reindeer theme, learn how to create a cute jingle bell reindeer ornament with inexpensive supplies.
 Get into the holiday spirit with this list of books to read to kids.
 Get even more ideas from a list of favorite family holiday traditions.
 So many ideas to choose from!

 If you like what you’ve read today, you might be interested in this free cookbook filled with even more fun and easy recipes.
 It’s perfect for anyone who likes to keep things simple and get delicious results.
 Grab your copy today!